Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis: Experiments

 For our final user study, we evaluated how appropriate the generated speech and motion were for each other.
 For this, we used a recent methodology from \cite{jonell2020let,rebol2021passing,yoon2022genea} that uses mismatching to control for the effect of overall motion quality, which otherwise can confound simple appropriateness ratings as used in \cite{kucherenko2021large,wang2021integrated}.
-Specifically, we created a pair of video stimuli for each speech segment and condition: one video was the same as in the previous evaluation but with sound included, whereas the other stimulus had the same speech audio, but used motion from another video clip.
+Specifically, we created a pair of video stimuli for each speech segment and condition: one video was the same as in the previous evaluation but with sound included, whereas the other stimulus had the same speech audio, but used motion from another video clip, with the motion speed slightly adjusted to make motion duration match that of the audio.
 This way, both videos show motion of similar quality and characteristics (since they come from the same condition), but in one video the motion is actually completely independent of the speech in the audio track.
 No label stated which video was which.
 The test then asked ``Which character's motion best matches the speech, both in terms of rhythm and intonation and in terms of meaning?''
-The more reliably participants are able to pick out the videos stimulus where the motion matches the speech, the more closely the generated motion is linked to the speech.
+The more reliably participants are able to pick out the video stimulus where the motion matches the speech, the more closely the generated motion is linked to the speech.

-Based on recommendations in \cite{kucherenko2023evaluating}, we used five response options rather than the three (binary preference with tie) in previous literature.
+Based on recommendations in \cite{kucherenko2023evaluating}, we used five response options rather than the three (binary preference with tie) in previous work.
 This increases the information value of each response.
-It also makes it harder to pass attention checks by random chance.
-The response options were ``Left is much better'', ``Left is slightly better'', ``They are equal'', ``Right is slightly better'', and ``Right is much better''.
+It also makes passing attention checks by random chance less likely.
+The response options were ``Left is much better'', ``Left is slightly better'', ``Both are equal'', ``Right is slightly better'', and ``Right is much better''.

 Since each response here requires watching two videos, participants now only rated motion associated with 7 of the 15 segments (with an 8th used for the attention checks), but still rated all conditions for these segments.
 To get improved statistical power, we instead recruited more participants.
 60 persons successfully completed the test for a total of 420 responses per system.
 G-TTS+M was not included in this study, since D-TTSG performed better in the gesture-only evaluation.